afrechtoasta/myPortfolio/manual.md

 *Figure 2*

 - On the left-hand side find *Other* and click on it, as shown in *Figure 2*
-- Make sure a checkmark is present in the box next to the *FILL* and the box next to *Script Mods Allowed*, this will is enable your Mods and CC in the game.
+- Make sure a checkmark is present in the box next to the *FILL* and the box next to *Script Mods Allowed*, this will enable your Mods and CC in the game.

 ![Screenshot 2025-04-24 032229](https://github.com/user-attachments/assets/c877c753-52e9-4adc-a46b-cd11072a9fc4)
 *Figure 3*

-- A pop up will inform you to restart you game, since we've made some changes, hit *Ok*.
+- A pop-up will inform you to restart your game, since we've made some changes, hit *Ok*.
 As shown in *Figure 3*
 ![Screenshot 2025-04-24 032245](https://github.com/user-attachments/assets/44df6fd4-0353-4474-b518-259627e416b5)
 *Figure 4*

-- Before you exit out!
-In the bottom right corner click *Apply Changes*, this saves all the changes we have made while in the *Menu*.
-If we don't hit *Apply Chnages*, our CC and Mods will still be disable when we restart the game.
+- Before you exit!
+In the bottom right corner, click *Apply Changes*, which saves all the changes we have made while in the *Menu*.
+If we don't hit *Apply Changes*, our CC and Mods will still be disabled when we restart the game.

 ![Screenshot 2025-04-24 034135](https://github.com/user-attachments/assets/1ac80254-f875-4c96-8806-d29565bea5ba)
 *Figure 5*